babel/babel-loader/README.md

   * `cacheIdentifier`: Default is a string composed by the babel-core's version, the babel-loader's version, the contents of .babelrc file if it exists and the value of the environment variable `BABEL_ENV` with a fallback to the `NODE_ENV` environment variable.
 This can be set to a custom value to force cache busting if the identifier changes.

   * `babelrc`: Default `true`.
 When `false`, will ignore `.babelrc` files (except those referenced by the `extends` option).

+  * `forceEnv`: Default will resolve BABEL_ENV then NODE_ENV.
+Allow you to override BABEL_ENV/NODE_ENV at the loader level.
+Useful for isomorphic applications with different babel configuration for client and server.

   __Note:__ The `sourceMap` option is ignored, instead sourceMaps are automatically enabled when webpack is configured to use them (via the `devtool` config option).